First Searches for Dark Matter with the KM3NeT Neutrino Telescopes: The KM3NeT detector

 Two more sets of cuts are applied for ORCA6 due to its smaller number of DUs (track reconstruction is more difficult) and its lower energy threshold (higher flux of atmospheric muons and neutrinos).
 The first set is based on the agreement between the recorded and the expected arrival time of the Čerenkov photons emitted along the muon track.
 A minimum number of hits compatible with the track hypothesis is required.
 The second set of cuts are containment cuts requiring the reconstructed vertex position to be inside the instrumented volume.
+The distance from the interaction vertex to the detector centre is required to be below 60 m.
+In addition, events with vertices in the upper 55 m of the detector are rejected.
+The veto on the upper layers is placed in order to further suppress the downgoing muon contamination.
+Further cuts on the track likelihood and the estimated angular error in reconstruction are optimised in order to obtain the maximum sensitivity.